 - Autoimmune disease

-- Parasites such as roundworms, cysticercosis, and toxoplasmosis in AIDS patients and other people who have a weakened immune system
+in people with HIV/AIDS and other people who have a weakened immune system

 - The effects of cancer

-Some patients may have symptoms of a cold or stomach infection before encephalitis symptoms begin.
+Some people may have symptoms of a cold or stomach infection before encephalitis symptoms begin.

-When a case of encephalitis is not very severe, the symptoms may be similar to those of other illnesses, including:
+When this infection is not very severe, the symptoms may be similar to those of other illnesses:

 - Fever that is not very high